 Such QR Codes are called Static QR Codes.

 Most free QR Code generators online allow you to create basic Static QR Codes only.
 These QR Codes are basic and have almost no functionality.

 2. Track scanning activity

-If you are not analyzing your marketing campaigns then you are not optimizing.
-If you are not optimizing, you are losing money in lost sales opportunities.
+If you are not analyzing them, then you are not optimizing.
+And if you are not optimizing, you are losing money in lost sales opportunities.

 Does your generator tell you exactly how many people scanned your QR Code?
-From which city, country, device, handset model, operating system, or browser?
+And from exactly which city, country, device, handset model, operating system, or browser did they do it?